 I’m not saying a small, removable pouch isn’t useful, but you’re much better off buying a Think Tank Cable Management bag which has a wider mouth and a see-through side to it.
 Mountainsmith could definitely improve this in the future.

 On the front of the bag is a secondary pocket for organizing smaller items and inside that is a lens cloth on a quick release clip.
 I was unimpressed with the lens cloth though, and it actually stained the yellow interior of the pocket black in some areas.
 Whenever a lens cloth is able to stain another material, it doesn’t give me much confidence that this is something I want to be wiping over my precious lenses.
 I also don’t want to put it in my pant pocket and find out later that I now have a stain there as well, so I took it off and got rid of it.

 Much like the cable organizing bag, the lens cloth felt like a cheap addition to the bag that was really just there so that the feature list of the bag has another bullet point on it.
 What Mountainsmith should do is scrap the crappy lens cloth and the cable bag, and sink that cost saving into adding some organizational pockets into the front pocket of the bag.
-Within this front pocket there is nothing at all, and I definitely would have appreciated another couple of sleeves or pockets to organize batteries, notebook, pen, memory card wallet etc. Currently, organization of gear is the Tanack’s weak spot.
+Within this front pocket there is nothing at all, and I definitely would have appreciated another couple of sleeves or pockets to organize batteries, notebook, pen, SD card case etc. Currently, organization of gear is the Tanack’s weak spot.

 On either side of the bag you’ll find mesh pockets that have an elastic drawstring on them for closure.
 These are an excellent addition to the bag, and work well for a water bottle on one side and a hat and gloves on the other.
 The mesh on the pockets has a very tight weave so it doesn’t get easily snagged on things when you’re outdoors, and the bottom of those pockets is reinforced with nylon to prevent issues when putting the bag on the ground.